-Copenhagen (or København) is the trendy capital of Denmark.
-After visiting the city various times over the years, here are 10 things you should see and do while in Copenhagen (plus an extra at the end).
+Copenhagen (or København in Danish) is the trendy capital of Denmark.
+After visiting the city various times over the years, here are 10 things you should see and do while in Copenhagen (plus a couple of bonus at the end, including a Copenhagen map for your ease of reference).
 Enjoy!

 Get a selfie with the Little Mermaid